 —Living the Martial Way, p.
 158

-Human rights advocates also decry the shooting of rock throwers.
+The very same human rights advocates who oppose stoning as a punishment also decry the shooting of rock throwers by police.
 This is not because they are hypocrites; more likely, it’s because they don’t understand use of force, and may not have been on the receiving end.

 I once had a rock whizz past my head so close, I felt the breeze of it passing on my face.